interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

                 Local Ledger 1          Local Ledger 2

-1. The sending application uses a higher-level protocol to negotiate the address, an amount, and a cryptographic condition with the destination.
+1. The sending application uses a higher-level protocol to negotiate the address, an amount, a cryptographic condition, and a timeout with the destination.
 It calls on the interledger module to send a payment with these parameters.

 2. The interledger module prepares the ILP packet, chooses the account to send the local ledger transfer to, and passes them to the local ledger interface.